AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/feedback.md

 # Feedback

 Your feedback means a lot to us!
+As any questions on any one of these forms of media:

        @adoptopenjdk